hashicorp/terraform-google-consul/modules/consul-cluster/README.md

 Typically, you should run the Instance Group with 3 or 5 Compute Instances spread across multiple [Zones]( https://cloud.google.com/compute/docs/regions-zones/regions-zones).
-Unfortunately, due to a [Terraform limitation]( https://github.com/terraform-providers/terraform-provider-google/issues/45), Managed Instance Groups can only be deployed to a single Zone.
+Unfortunately, due to a [Terraform limitation]( https://github.com/terraform-providers/terraform-provider-google/issues/45), Managed Instance Groups can only be deployed to a single Zone, not across a Region.

-Each of the Compute Instances should be running a Google IMage that has Consul installed via the [install-consul](/modules/install-consul) module.
+Each of the Compute Instances should be running a Google Image that has Consul installed via the [install-consul](/modules/install-consul) module.
 You pass in the name of the Image to run using the `source_image` input parameter.

+#### Compute Instance Tags

+This module allows you to specify a tag to add to each Compute Instance in the Managed Instance Group.
+We recommend using this tag with the [retry_join](https://www.consul.io/docs/agent/options.html?#retry-join) configuration to allow the Compute Instances to find each other and automatically form a cluster.

 ### Firewall Rules